mchong6/MNIST-classifier-in-SystemVerilog/README.md

 Instructions:

 First run tf.py to train the neural network and obtain truncated weights.
-Run weights_to_hex to convert weights to hexadecimal which is read in by the FPGA.
+Run weights_to_hex.py to convert weights to hexadecimal which is read in by the FPGA.
 Place the weights file in the Neural Network folder in SV_code.

 Import the project in SV_code to QUARTUS and compile.